Spot Metering – A Beginner’s Guide on How to Use it

 In high contrast scenes, using the spot metering mode will help you take a reading from a tiny area.
 And make a better meter reading than if you use other exposure measurement modes.

 Select spot metering from an external control on your camera or in the camera’s menu system.
-It makes sense to use it in high contrast images more so when the light is more even.
+It makes sense to use it in high contrast images when the light is more even.
 You can select the point you want to meter from that is most important to your image.
 Once you have taken a spot meter reading, you can use manual mode to set your exposure, or you can let the camera do it for you if you use any of the automatic modes.
 You can always use the exposure compensation feature on your camera.
 This helps avoid having to correct the exposure in post-production.

 As I mentioned earlier, I like to use the spot metering mode on my cameras often, so I make it easy to select this metering mode.
 On some brands, it’s easier than on others.
 Use your manual to help you find how to set the spot metering mode.